psychemedia/storytelling-notes/master-maid.md

 NIX NOUGHT NOTHING.

 THERE once lived a king and a queen as many a one has been.
 They were long married and had no children; but at last a baby-boy came to the queen when the king was away in the far countries.
-The queen would not christen the boy till the king came back, and she said, " We will just call him Nix Nought Nothing until his father comes home."
+The queen would not christen the boy till the king came back, and she said, "We will just call him Nix Nought Nothing until his father comes home."
 But it was long before he came home, and the boy had grown a fine, bonny laddie.
 At length the king was on his way back; but he had a big river to cross, and there was a whirlpool, and he could not get over the water.
-But a giant came up to him, and said: " I'll carry you over."
-But the king said: " What's your pay? " "Oh, give me Nix, Nought, Nothing, and I will carry you over the water on my back."
-The king had never heard that his son was called Nix Nought Nothing, and so he said: " Oh, I'll give you that, and my thanks into the bargain."
+But a giant came up to him, and said: "I'll carry you over."
+But the king said: "What's your pay?"
+"Oh, give me Nix, Nought, Nothing, and I will carry you over the water on my back."
+The king had never heard that his son was called Nix Nought Nothing, and so he said: "Oh, I'll give you that, and my thanks into the bargain."
 When the king got home again he was very happy to see his wife again, and his young son.
 She told him that she had not given the child any name, but just Nix Nought Nothing, until he should come home again himself.
 The poor king was in a terrible case.
-He said: " What have I done?
+He said: "What have I done?
 I promised to give the giant who carried me over the river on his back Nix Nought Nothing."
 The king and the queen were sad and sorry, but they said: "When the giant comes we will give him the hen-wife's boy; he will never know the difference."
 The next day the giant came to claim the king's promise, and he sent for the hen-wife's boy; and the giant went away with the boy on his back.
 He traveled till he came to a big stone, and there he sat down to rest.
 He said:

 "Hidge, Hodge, on my back, what time of day is that?"

-The poor little lad said: " It is the time that my mother, the hen-wife, takes up the eggs for the queen's breakfast."
+The poor little lad said: "It is the time that my mother, the hen-wife, takes up the eggs for the queen's breakfast."

 Then the giant was very angry, and dashed the boy on the stone and killed him.